 You don’t have to plan (or cook) your own meals

-In the mornings, you hotel most likely has free breakfast, or there’s a coffee shop within spitting distance.
-When you’re hungry during the day, you can find a spot on a handy dandy app called Trip.com that serves what you’re craving (pizza? burgers? vegan?), eat your meal, and they’ll clean up after you.
+In the mornings, your hotel most likely has free breakfast, or there’s a coffee shop within spitting distance.
+When you’re hungry during the day, you can find a restaurant, eat your meal, and they’ll clean up after you.
 Naturally, it costs more money to eat out for every meal, but there’s real meaning in the phrase, “time is money.”
 You’ll be saving the time otherwise spent shopping for food, cooking, eating, and cleaning, which can instead be used on another activity or an extra hour spent sightseeing.

 Staying in a hotel has fringe benefits

-While a hostel bed is cheap and allows you to meet other travelers, and a vacation rental gives you the intimacy that feels like staying with a friend, sometimes, the privacy, anonymity, and catered services provided in a hotel just hit the nail on the head.
+While a hostel bed is cheap and allows you to feel like a traveler vs. tourist, and a vacation rental gives you the intimacy that feels like staying with a friend and travel like a local, sometimes, the privacy, anonymity, and catered services provided in a hotel just hit the nail on the head.
 The concierge can give you the inside scoop on the best places to eat or hang, and often provide discounts for hotel guests.
 They can book activities, tours, and reservations for you (and just might be able to get you into that exclusive restaurant everyone’s vying for.)
 There’s a pool, spa, gym, bar, and if you forgot your toothbrush, they’ll have a free one at the desk.
 Think of a hotel as the travel friend that’s got your back.

 There’s privacy when you need a vacation…from your vacation